Copyright © San Anselmo Optometry. All rights reserved.

 The quality of prescription lenses can widely vary.
 San Anselmo Optometry uses only lenses with the highest optical standards the best anti-reflective properties and offers the thinnest lenses available.
 Dr. Larry Harrison and Royce Kakar, Optician, work with each patient to determine the best eyeglass lenses to suit their new eyewear and their individual needs.

-These lenses are made from a newer plastic with similar characteristics of polycarbonate lenses.
-It is lightweight, thin, and impact-resistant and may result in better vision correction than the polycarbonate lenses for some people.
+These lenses are made from a newer plastic with similar strength characteristics of polycarbonate lenses.
+It is lightweight, thin, and impact-resistant and may result in better vision correction than the polycarbonate lenses.

 ULTRA-THIN HIGH INDEX LENSES